iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   * :ref:`throttle_pwm_mode`: This mode means that the module will apply a fraction of the battery voltage as its drive voltage when given a setpoint.
 For example, if your battery voltage is 20V, and you send a 50% command, then the module will apply a 10V drive voltage.

-    * Despite the similar naming, this mode has nothing to do with using the Standard PWM hobby protocol
+    * Despite the similar naming, this mode has nothing to do with using the Standard PWM timer based protocol

   * :ref:`throttle_voltage_mode`: This mode interprets the commands as a fraction of the **Max Volts** set in the Tuning tab.
 So, if your maximum voltage was set at 8V, and you sent a 25% throttle command, the module would apply a drive voltage of 2V.
   * :ref:`throttle_velocity_mode`: This mode interprets the command as a fraction of the **Max Velocity** set in the Tuning tab.
 So, if your maximum velocity was set at 100 rad/s, and you sent a 25% throttle command, the module would try to spin at 25 rad/s.